With S3 Browser, you can reliably

 4. Click Save Changes.

-When this option is turned on, S3 Browser calculates an SHA256 hash for an each file you upload
+When this option is enabled, S3 Browser calculates an SHA256 hash for each file you upload

-and compares it with the hash provided by S3 Browser.
-If they do not match, returns an error.
+it with the hash provided by S3 Browser.
+If the hashes do not match, an error is returned,

-The file will not be written on Amazon S3 if hashes do not match.
+and the file will not be written to Amazon S3.

 S3 Browser will also write calculated hash as a custom metadata header (x-amz-meta-sha256)